Dzsek/pretense/README.md

 Not every zone is setup as a FARP.
 Only zones that you can spawn at and zones that have airfields will allow you to rearm and refuel.
 Some static objects that serve as structures for the zones do have FARP in the name, but this alone does not mean the zone is setup as a FARP.

+### 10.12 I've added the UH-60L and/or Hercules mods to the mission but when I try loading anything from the logistics menu, it says doors are not open, even though they are.

+For this to work, the mod needs to be installed into the servers mod folder as well.
+The door states are detected by checking the animation values on the 3D model of the aircraft.

+### 10.13 Will I lose my save if I update to the new version of the mission?

+Check the changelog starting from your current version up to the latest version.
+If any of the updates causes a save reset, it will be noted there.

+### 10.14 Can I tune the build speeds of the two sides independantly of eachother?

+No. Both coalitions use the same parameters by design.

+### 10.15 I have created a modified version of the mission.
+Can I update it to the latest version without loosing my changes?

+You can try unzipping the mission file and updating the scripts inside.
+A .miz file is just a renamed .zip file.
+That said I can not provide support for modified versions, so do so at your own risk.

+### 10.16 The warning about enabling persistence is ominous.
+Is it really ok to make this change?

+As of writing this (2024-Mar-21), I do not know of any DCS missions that abuse this, but I consider that you should be aware that the risk exists, even if it is minor.

+This change enables any mission running within DCS to read from and write to files on your PC.
+Many other missions use this method to provide persistence, as it is the only way to persist data outside of the play session.

+This inherently comes with the risk that running missions from unkown or dubious sources can allow them to malliciously access the data on your PC.

+If you have doubts about running a certain mission, you can always undo the change to the MissionScripting.lua file before running it, or verify that any scripts in the mission, whether embeded in the mission file or in a doscript trigger do not make questionable calls to functions of the io and lfs modules.

+Missions will still be limited to accessing only files that your DCS installation is allowed to access.
+Having appropriately set access rights within your OS can also protect you.

+Pretense only accesses the two save files mentioned in the persistence chapter (with a 3rd file used by the optional TimePersistence mod).

+### 10.17 Can I use your scripts to make my own mission?

+You can use and modify the mission, including the scripts for personal or private use.

+However, please respect the time and effort I've put into this and do not share modified versions, do not upload missions that use the scripts I've written for this mission, and do not charge money for access to anything that uses my work.

 ## 11. Changelog